 Other places of disconnection were Canol Road (dirt road to middle of nowhere), Top of the World Highway (dirt road), Denali Highway (another dirt road), and the Dalton Highway (rough dirt road to the Arctic Ocean in Alaska – although there was really good service in Coldfoot mid-way!).

 Most small towns surprisingly have cell service.
 Many places even have fiber run, so it can be surprisingly good!
-Sometimes however we have noticed that we might have full bars, but really slow response.
+Sometimes however we have noticed that we might have full bars, but a really slow response.
 We believe that in these instances the cell providers are using the microwave towers we see everywhere to transmit the data wirelessly to these remote locations.
 Microwave transmission is more subject to weather and is much more limiting in data handling, hence the slower speeds.

 We’ve been doing a lot of planning and scheduling the publishing of content to make this patchwork of service availability work for our needs.
 The cellular providers do have pretty good coverage maps that we have found to be pretty accurate for Alaska and Canada.
-Sometimes we lose service before where the map says and other times our booster can push way beyond it however, so you cannot fully trust them.
+Sometimes we lose service before where the map says and other times our booster can push way beyond it, however, so you cannot fully trust them.

 In the video below, we talk about using this setup on the fringe of service in Jasper National Park: